Water Systems

 Case study: Boil Water Advisories

-The Atlantic First Nations Water Authority (AFNWA) and the Minister of Indigenous Services have developed and signed a framework that is working to transition duties and responsibilities involving water for 17 communities.67 The end goal is that the AFNWA will have control over water services for over 4,500 homes and businesses on reserve, which represents approximately 60% of First Nations people who live on reserve in Atlantic Canada.67
+Despite these challenges, there are also recent examples of the Canadian government working in meaningful partnership with First Nations to collaboratively address the drinking water crisis.
+In November 2022, the Atlantic First Nations Water Authority (AFNWA) and the Minister of Indigenous Services developed and signed a framework to transition the duties and responsibilities involving water for 17 communities to AFNWA.68 The end goal is that the AFNWA will have control over water services for over 4,500 homes and businesses on reserve, which represents approximately 60% of First Nations people who live on reserve in Atlantic Canada.68

 How it works

-The use of a Full Service Decentralized (FDS) structure was decided by The Atlantic Chiefs and their Band Councils for it being the most consistent with their values and concept of ownership.68 Using a ‘hubs and ‘spokes’ model, the system arranges operations into a network of ‘hubs’ that centralize expertise and operational knowledge in geographically compatible locations close to communities (‘spokes’) and their community-based operators.
-This makes the hub accessible within a 2.5 hour drive should issues arise.69
+The use of a Full Service Decentralized (FDS) structure was decided by The Atlantic Chiefs and their Band Councils for it being the most consistent with their values and concept of ownership.69 Using a ‘hubs and ‘spokes’ model, the system arranges operations into a network of ‘hubs’ that centralize expertise and operational knowledge in geographically compatible locations close to communities (‘spokes’) and their community-based operators.
+This makes the hub accessible within a 2.5 hour drive of the ‘spoke’ communities should issues arise, allowing communities to be serviced by local centres rather than distant central or regional areas.69

 Map of Nova Scotia and hub and spoke water system with AFNWA participating communities identified

-Figure 2: Map of Nova Scotia, hubs-and-spokes model for control over water services
+Figure 2: Map of Nova Scotia, hubs-and-spokes model for control over water services69

 License